hengxiao80/lasso_ena_forcing_evaluation/forcing_data_src.md

 - NASA's reanalysis product, successor of MERRA
 - very modern data access system and very well documented
-- "assimilated" is better than "analyzied" fields
+- "assimilated" is better than "analyzed" fields

+## VARANAL

+- it is only available for 2017-06-01 to 2018-02-28 on arm.gov.